 ART.
-147-3.
+147-8.
 Cases where no return of information required.-Payments of the following character, although over \$1,000, need not be reported in returns of information on Form 1099:

-- (a) Payments of interest on obligations of the United States; - (b) Payments by a broker to his customers; - (c) Payments of any type made to corporations; - (d) Bills paid for merchandise, telegrams, telephone, freight, storage, and similar charges; - (e) Payments of rent made to real estate agents (but the agent must report payments to the landlord if the amount paid during the year was \$1,000 or more); - (f) Payments made to alien employees serving in foreign countries or payments representing earned income for services rendered without the United States made to nonresident citizens entitled to the benefits of section 116(a); - (g) Salaries and profits paid or distributed by a partnership to the individual partners; - (h) Payments of salaries, or other compensation for personal services aggregating less than \$2,500 made to a married individual; - (i) Payments of commissions made by fire insurance companies, or other companies insuring property, to general agents, except when specifically directed by the Commissioner to be filed; and - (j) Payments of income upon which income tax has been withheld at the source and reported on Forms 1012, 1013, or 1042.
+- (a) Payments of interest on obligations of the United States; - (b) Payments by a broker to his customers; - (c) Payments of any type made to corporations; - (d) Bills paid for merchandise, telegrams, telephone, freight, storage, and similar charges; - (e) Payments of rent made to real estate agents (but the agent must report payments to the landlord if the amount paid during the year was \$1,000 or more); - (f) Payments made to alien employees serving in foreign countries or payments representing earned income for services rendered without the United States made to nonresident citizens entitled to the benefits of section 116(a); - (g) Salaries and profits paid or distributed by a partnership to the individual partners; - (h) Payments of salaries, or other compensation for personal services aggregating less than \$2,500 made to a married individual (citizen or resident); - (i) Payments of commissions made by fire insurance companies, or other companies insuring property, to general agents, except when specifically directed by the Commissioner to be filed; - (j) Payments of income upon which income tax has been withheld at the source and reported on Forms 1012, 1013, or 1042; and - (k) Amounts paid by the United States to persons in its service (civil, military, or naval) as an allowance for traveling expenses, including an allowance for meals and lodging, as, for example, a per diem allowance in lieu of subsistence, and amounts paid as reimbursements for traveling expenses.

-If the marital status of the payee is unknown to the payor, or if the marital status of the payee changed during the taxable year (see article 25-5), the payee will be considered a single person for the purpose of filing a return of information on Form 1099 with respect to payments of salaries or other compensation for personal services.
+If the marital status of the payee is unknown to the payor, or if the marital status of the payee changed during the year (see article 25-7), or if the payee is a resident of Canada or Mexico, the payee will be considered a single person for the purpose of filing a return of information on Form 1099 with respect to payments of salaries or other compensation for personal services.